Examples of Pen Portraits and their use in Strategy Creation

 Here, we started with easy questions based around this person’s area of expertise.
 This gave him time to get comfortable with me and the process and to start talking which was the biggest challenge.

-By listening carefully to his answers and made sure that I asked relevant question, even if they were not relevant to the strategy development process.
-This gave him confidence that I was both listening to and interested in what he was saying which eased his concerns about the process and he eventually opened up and gave me some valuable insights, ideas and information about the current and future state of the business.
+By listening carefully to his answers we made sure that we asked relevant question, even if they were not relevant to the strategy development process.
+This gave him confidence that we were both listening to and interested in what he was saying which eased his concerns about the process.
+The result was that he eventually opened up and gave me some valuable insights, ideas and information about the current and future state of the business.

-Here I made sure that I scheduled the interview mid morning so that this person had time to get settled into work while giving me enough time to speak with her before lunchtime.
-Knowing that she was quietly spoken meant that I was able to set the seating up in advance so that I was close enough to her to be able to hear what she was saying (without being too close!).
+Here we made sure that we scheduled the interview mid morning so that this person had time to get settled into work while giving me enough time to speak with her before lunchtime.
+Knowing that she was quietly spoken meant that we were able to set the seating up in advance so that we was close enough to her to be able to hear what she was saying (without being too close!).